OOub/hummus/README.md

 #### Premake Actions and Options

 ###### Using xCode on macOS
-To use Xcode as an IDE on macOS, go the Adonis base directory and run ``premake4 xcode4``
+To use Xcode as an IDE on macOS, go the Nour base directory and run ``premake4 xcode4``

 ###### Building Without Qt
-In case you do not want to use the Qt GUI, you can build Adonis without any Qt dependencies by running ``premake4 --without-qt gmake`` instead of ``premake4 gmake``
+In case you do not want to use the Qt GUI, you can build Nour without any Qt dependencies by running ``premake4 --without-qt gmake`` instead of ``premake4 gmake``

 ###### Premake Help
 Run ``premake4 --help`` for more information

 ## Using The Simulator

-#### Adonis UML Diagram
+#### Nour UML Diagram
-The Adonis simulator is a header-only C++ library with 12 classes
+The Nour simulator is a header-only C++ library with 12 classes

 ![flowChart](resources/flowchart.png)

-#### Adonis_t
+#### Nour_c
-all the classes are declared within the ``adonis_t`` namespace.
+all the classes are declared within the ``nour_c`` namespace.
 Check out testNetwork.cpp for more information on how to build and run a spiking neural network.

 ###### Important includes
 * add ``#include "../source/network.hpp"`` to use the base framework